Lennard-Jones fluid

 The fix nve is used to update the positions and the velocities of the atoms in the group all at every step.
 The group all is a default group that contains every atom.

 The second fix applies a Langevin thermostat to the atoms of the group all, with a desired initial temperature of 1.0 (unitless), and a final temperature of 1.0 as well [12].
 A damping parameter of 0.1 is used.
 The damping parameter determines how rapidly the temperature is relaxed to its desired value.
 The number 1530917 is a seed, you can change it to perform statistically independent simulations.
-Finally, we choose the value of the timestep and we ask LAMMPS to run for 10000 steps, corresponding to a total duration of 50 (unitless).
+Finally, the last two lines set the value of the timestep and the number of steps for the run, respectively, corresponding to a total duration of 50 (unitless).

 What is a fix?